-Small oval shaped floor plate in glass or steel

-Large shaped floor plate in steel or large base floor plate in glass
+Small shaped floor plate in glass or steel (Suitable for corner installation) Large shaped floor plate in glass or steel

 INSTRUCTIONS FOR USE

 CB-TECHNOLOGY (CLEAN BURN)

 The stove is equipped with CB technology.
 In order to ensure optimal combustion of gases released during the combustion process, air passes through a specially developed system of channels.
 The heated air is conducted into the combustion chamber through the holes in the rear lining of the combustion chamber and at the baffle plates.
 This airflow is controlled by the rate of combustion and cannot therefore be regulated.